 At Cellino Law, we have experienced Yonkers wrongful death lawyers who can help you after losing a loved one.
 Our lawyers are highly experienced and know exactly how frightful the entire process can be.
 It is critical that you act fast since the deadlines for filing wrongful death claims tend to be shorter than those of other types of claims.
 Our Yonkers injury attorneys completely understand this and will do everything to expedite the process for clients.

 Table of Contents

 When Is It Considered a Wrongful Death?

 If a person acts in a reckless or negligent way and ends up causing a death, it may be determined to be wrongful.
-Wrongful deaths occur frequently due to truck or car accidents, malpractice in a medical setting, neglect or abuse at a nursing home, or an accident during construction.
+Wrongful deaths occur frequently due to truck or car accidents, slip and fall accidents, malpractice in a medical setting, neglect or abuse at a nursing home, or an accident during construction.

 The deceased person’s estate representative has the right to file a wrongful death claim against the party or parties responsible for the death.
 In general, a wrongful death claim is aimed at recovering damages for the heir or heirs of the deceased.
 The people for whom this process is aimed at protecting include:

 - The significant other or spouse of the deceased

 - The offspring of the deceased